yunionio/cloudpods/README.md

 ## Quick start

-You may install Cloudpods in a Linux box with at least 8GiB RAM and 100GB storage by following three simple steps (assuming that you install Cloudpods on a Linux box with IP *10.168.26.216*):
+You may install Cloudpods in a Linux box (currently CentOS 7 and Debian 10 are fully tested) with at least 8GiB RAM and 100GB storage by following three simple steps.

+(Assuming that you install Cloudpods on a Linux box with IP *10.168.26.216*):

 ### 1. Prepare passwordless SSH login